abhinandan1999/Learning/MachineLearning/Gen AI/Promt Engineering/Prompt Engineering.md

     New York Manhattan with a 3 year old.*
 2. Try to use **Verbs** that describes action in your Prompts. <br>
    Example: <br>
-   Act, Analyze, Categorize, Classify, Contrast, Compare, Create, Describe, Define, Evaluate, Extract, Find, Generate, Identify, List, Measure, Organize, Parse, Pick, Predict, Provide, Rank, Recommend, Return, Retrieve, Rewrite, Select, Show, Sort, Summarize, Translate, Write.
+   **Act, Analyze, Categorize, Classify, Contrast, Compare, Create, Describe, Define, Evaluate, Extract, Find, Generate, Identify, List, Measure, Organize, Parse, Pick, Predict, Provide, Rank, Recommend, Return, Retrieve, Rewrite, Select, Show, Sort, Summarize, Translate, Write**
-3. Be Specific about the Output
+3. Be Specific about the Output <br>
    A concise instruction might not guide the LLM enough or could be too generic.
-Providing specific details in the prompt (through system or context
-    prompting) can help the model to focus on what’s relevant, improving the overall accuracy.
+Providing specific details in the prompt (through system or context prompting) can help the model to focus on what’s relevant, improving the overall accuracy. <br>
-    Example:
+    Example: <br>
-    DO:
+    DO: <br>
-    Generate a 3 paragraph blog post about the top 5 video game consoles.
-    The blog post should be informative and engaging, and it should be written in a conversational style.
+    *Generate a 3 paragraph blog post about the top 5 video game consoles.
+The blog post should be informative and engaging, and it should be written in a conversational style.*
-    DO NOT:
+    DO NOT: <br>
-    Generate a blog post about video game consoles.
+    *Generate a blog post about video game consoles.*

 4. Use Instructions over Constraints
    - An instruction provides explicit instructions on the desired format, style, or content of the